 - Add in celery, carrots, onion, pepper, thyme, and salt.
 Cover and simmer 45 minutes more.

 - Remove ham bone and chop the meat.
-Return the meat to the soup and cook uncovered until thickened and the peas have broken down and the soup has thickened, about 20 minutes more.
+Return the meat to the soup and cook uncovered until thickened and the peas have broken down, about 20 minutes more.

 - Discard the bay leaf and season with salt and additional pepper to taste.